-Through this experiment (often called Young's "Double Slit" experiment, and voted by The New York Times in 2002 as science's fifth most beautiful experiment - see News & Events link), Young demonstrated with certainty the wave-like nature of light.
+Through this experiment (often called Young's "Double Slit" experiment, and voted by The New York Times in 2002 as science's fifth most beautiful experiment), Young demonstrated with certainty the wave-like nature of light.
 His experiment answered Newton's charge that light could not bend around corners or obstacles because, when it bent around the edge of the card, it had.

 Physicists now know that waves will go around obstacles – a process referred to as diffraction – but only if the size of the obstacle is comparable to the size, or wavelength, of the wave.
 The card that Young used in his apparatus was very thin – only about as thick as the wavelength of the light he was using it to divide, so the light did, indeed, bend around the card.